TylerPohn/collab-canvas/docs/demo-script.md

 "CollabCanvas includes several productivity features:

-- Multi-selection with Ctrl+click for batch operations
 - Keyboard shortcuts: Delete key to remove objects, Cmd+D to duplicate
 - Arrow keys for precise 5-pixel nudging
 - Double-click text to edit inline
 - Persistent state - if I refresh the page, all my work is preserved

-The system uses React Query for optimistic updates and Firebase Firestore for real-time synchronization, ensuring reliability even with network interruptions."
+The system uses React Query for optimistic updates and Firebase Firestore for real-time synchronization, ensuring durability."

 _[Demonstrate keyboard shortcuts, text editing, refresh to show persistence]_